Non Deductible IRA vs Brokerage Account – Which is Better?

 Also, brokerage accounts are much more flexible.
 You can access the money at any time, and better control your taxes from withdrawals.
 This is valuable for anyone, but especially valuable for early retirees, or retirees that plan on having years with high expenses.
 For example, buying a retirement home, cars in retirement, or big vacations.

 Lastly, brokerage accounts have little to no administrative burden when it comes to filing your taxes.
-Doing non-deductible IRA contributions can be a tax and recording keeping burden.
+Doing non-deductible contributions can be a tax and recording keeping burden.
+This becomes especially burdensome to track if you have both deductible and non-deductible contributions over time.
 Each year you will have to file a tax form 8606 to keep track of the after-tax basis for the IRS.
-Withdrawals add more complexity as well.
+Withdrawals in retirement add more complexity as well.

 Advantages of Non-Deductible IRAs